foxdonut/meiosis/helpers/setup/README.md

 - `initial`: an object that represents the initial state.
 If not provided, the initial state is `{}`.
-- `patch`: a patch that will initially be sent onto the `update` stream.
-If not specified, the initial patch will be `false`.
 - `Actions`: a function that receives `(update)` and returns an object with actions.
 The created actions are returned by `setup`, and also passed to `services`.
 If not provided, the created actions are `{}`.
 For convience, actions can pass arrays of patches to `update` to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.
+If an action is defined with `function() { ... }` rather than `() => { ... }`, it can call another
+action using `this.otherAction(...)`.
 - `services`: an array of functions that get called with `({ state, previousState, patch })`.
-Service functions can issue updates by returning an object with any combination of the following
+Service functions can change the state by returning a patch:
-properties:
-    - `state`: a patch or array of patches to update the state, for example computed properties.
-    - `patch: differentPatch`: this changes the patch to a different one, aborting the current loop and starting over with `differentPatch`.
-    - `patch: false`: this cancels the patch altogether, aborting the current loop and cancelling the render.
-    - `render: false`: this continues the loop but does not render the view.
-For example, when arriving at a route and needing to load asynchronous data (with `next`, below), but without a "loading..." state.
-    - `next: ({ update, actions, state, patch }) => { ... }`: this schedules a function to be called
-      at the end of the loop.
-The function can trigger more updates by calling `update` and/or `actions`.
-Updates can be synchronous and/or asynchronous.
+    - returning any patch, changes the state
+    - not returning anything, or returning a falsy value, does not change the state
+    - reverting to the previous state using a compatible patch that produces `previousState`.
+Using `() => previousState` works for Mergerino, Function Patches, and Immer.
+If you revert to the previous state, the `states` stream does not receive a value and the view is not re-rendered.
+- `effects`: an array of functions that get called with `({ state, previousState, patch, update, actions })`.
+The return value of effect functions is ignored.
+Instead, effect functions should call `update` and/or `actions` to trigger further updates.

 ### Common Setup